 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2016, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015 rolled forward to June 30, 2016 using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2017, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 rolled forward to June 30, 2017 using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+The state contributed 8.828 percent of the members' creditable earnings from the fiscal year ending in the prior calendar year.
+Also as a result of AB 1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specific in subdivision (b) of Education Code Section 22955.1.
+The increased contributions end as of fiscal year 2046-2047.

-The District's proportionate share of the net pension liability for the Plan as of June 30, 2016 and 2017 was as follows:
+The District's proportionate share of the net pension liability for the Plan as of June 30, 2017 and 2018 was as follows:

 CalSTRS

-Proportion - June 30, 2016 0.0204%
+Proportion - June 30, 2017 0.02200%

-Proportion - June 30, 2017 0.0207%
+Proportion - June 30, 2018 0.02100%

-Change in Proportions 0.0003%
+Change - Increase/(Decrease) -0.00100%

-For the year ended June 30, 2017, the District recognized pension expense of \$3,564,007 for the Plan.
-At June 30, 2017, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2018, the District recognized pension expense of \$1,168,088 for the Plan.
+At June 30, 2018, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: